-Purchasing used equipment is a good way to cut costs in your business, especially if you’re just starting out.
+Purchasing used equipment is an excellent way to cut costs in your business, especially if you’re just starting out.
 It’s usually cheaper to buy and insure preowned machinery than new models, which may enable you to get more equipment and increase your output.

 However, if you work with a disreputable seller, you may end up with poorly maintained equipment, which can hurt your bottom line.
 There’s always the risk that preowned machinery will require extensive, costly repairs.